Andrew C. Hecker Memorial Award

 The American Bar Association’s Tort Trial and Insurance Practice Section’s Animal Law Committee’s annual “Excellence in the Advancement of Animal Law Award” recognizes exceptional work by an Animal Law Committee member who, through commitment and leadership, has advanced the humane treatment of animals through the law.
 Although the Awards Subcommittee members will consider all facts presented about the nominee, they are especially interested in the nominee’s activities during the prior three years.
 Nominees and nominators must be members of the Animal Law Committee.
 Travel expenses for the winning nominee to the award reception are not included.
 The annual nomination deadline is March 1st.

-Learn more about Excellence in the Advancement of Animal Law Award
+Learn more about Excellence in the Advancement of Animal Law Award and its Recipients

 Kirsten Christophe Memorial Award for Excellence in Trial and Insurance Law